jucian0/posts/multi-step-form-with-useform.md

 - In the second step, we will deal with complementary information, such as city, street, and zip code.

-## Codding the usePersonForm
+## Codding the usePersonForm Hook

-To do that, we are going to create a file named `usePersonForm.ts` into `PersonForm`:
+To do that, we are going to create a file named `usePersonForm.ts` inside `PersonForm` directory:

 ```tsx
 import { createForm } from "@use-form/use-form";